madef/docs-advanced-importer/docs/en/98_Other/01_Debug.md

 **Big block**

 Blocks are stored in database.
 Sometime the data can be truncated.
-In the case you need to change the schema of the table ALTER ps_advancedimporter_block:
+In the case you need to change the schema of the table ps_advancedimporter_block:

 ```
 ALTER TABLE `ps_advancedimporter_block`